otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-3.md

 ### Slice

+A **Redux** slice is a way to organise the state and the reducer functions.

 In the `src` directory, create a new directory called `slices`.
 In the `slices` directory, create a new file called `cartSlice.js`.
 In `src/reducers/cartSlice.js`, add the following code:

 ```js